Hunt County, Texas: Demographics

+The United States Census Bureau estimated that in 2023, Hunt County’s population was 113,347 of which by race were 22.2% Hispanic or Latino, 65.2% NH White, 8.3% NH Black, 1.5% NH Asian, 0.7% NH Native American, 0.1% NH Pacific Islander, and 2.0% NH multiracial.

 Media

 Hunt County is part of the Dallas/Fort Worth DMA.
 Local media outlets are: KDFW-TV, KXAS-TV, WFAA-TV, KTVT-TV, KERA-TV, KTXA-TV, KDFI-TV, KDAF-TV, KFWD-TV, and KDTX-TV.
 Other nearby stations that provide coverage for Hunt County come from the Tyler/Longview/Jacksonville market, and they include: KLTV-TV, KYTX-TV, KFXK-TV, KCEB-TV, and KETK-TV.
-In addition to this, there is a radio station located at Texas A&M University-Commerce called KETR and located on 88.9 FM on the radio.
-KETR is a 100,000 watt radio station that can reach up to 75 miles away; the station serves Commerce, A&M-Commerce, Hunt County, and surrounding cities.
+In addition to this, there is a radio station located at East Texas A&M University called KETR and located on 88.9 FM on the radio.
+KETR is a 100,000 watt radio station that can reach up to 75 miles away; the station serves Commerce, East Texas A&M University, Hunt County, and surrounding cities.
 KGVL in Greenville is another radio station within the county.
 Two newspapers besides The Dallas Morning News circulate within the county.
 They are the Herald-Banner (Greenville) and the Commerce Journal (Commerce).

 Education

-The following school districts serve Hunt County:
+These school districts serve Hunt County: